AdobeDocs/experience-manager-cloud-service.en/help/edge/authoring-methods.md

 This can help you decide if you need:

-* AEM Edge Delivery Services using the [document-based editing](/help/edge/docs/authoring.md)
+* AEM Edge Delivery Services using the [document-based editing.](/help/edge/docs/authoring.md)
 * [WYSIWYG authoring with the Universal Editor.](/help/edge/wysiwyg-authoring/authoring.md)

 ## Project Goals {#project-goals}

 What does authoring success look like to you?
 How do you define success for your project?

-* Maybe you need to enable more people to create content, but want to avoid training on a new toolset.
+* Maybe you need to enable more people to create content, but want to avoid training on a new tool set.
 (Think document-based authoring.)
 * Maybe you need to increase the amount of content you generate.
 (Think document-based authoring.)
 * Maybe you need to focus on visual content layout, but minimize the need for coding knowledge.
 (Think WYSIWYG authoring.)